Issue(s): School Finance, School Accountability, College & Career Readiness, Teacher Quality, English Language Learners.

-Liz Guillen, director of legislative and community affairs, joined Public Advocates in 2002.
+Liz Guillen, Of Counsel, joined Public Advocates in 2002.
 She has extensive experience advocating for the education rights of traditionally disenfranchised students, including undocumented immigrant students, in California’s K-12 public schools and in higher education.
-Working from Public Advocates’ Sacramento office, she focuses her policy advocacy on improving “opportunities to learn” across the state, collaborating closely with a statewide coalition of community and grassroots organizations representing low-income and immigrant communities of color.
+Liz focuses her policy advocacy on improving “opportunities to learn” across the California, collaborating closely with a statewide coalition of community and grassroots organizations representing low-income and immigrant communities of color.

 Liz is very close to retirement after 35 years in education policy and law.
 She came to Public Advocates from the Mexican American Legal Defense and Educational Fund, where she worked as staff attorney and then legislative counsel.
 She is from New Mexico, the Land of Enchantment, and invites you to visit her there if you are in Northern New Mexico.

 Liz is a graduate of the University of Denver College of Law.
 She obtained her B.A. in history from Metropolitan State College in Denver.